Skip to Content

 Is It Worth Switching to an RV Tankless Water Heater?

 As always, this really depends on how you use your RV.
-There are many campers who prefer to use RV park and campground showers rather than shower inside their rig.
+Many campers prefer using RV park and campground showers rather than showering in their rig.
 This could be because they have a very small RV, or because showering is a real challenge in their type of RV, or because they have a very small hot water tank.
 For many of these campers, showering at the camping facility is their routine, and they’re perfectly happy with it.
 Installing a tankless water heater might not make sense for them.

 Have a traditional RV water heater, but not getting any hot water out of it?
 Check out our posts RV Shower Getting Cold?
 RV Water Heater Troubleshooting Tips and No Hot Water in Your RV?
 Try This Simple Fix First!